You searched for: All in Archaeology

 -

-ArchaeologySitefind / PotteryHMCMS:BWM1965.426.5Sitefind, small one handled Samian flagon in Central Gaulish Lezoux ware.
-The form is uncommon but is probably of Antoinine date of mid 2nd century, found in Pit II.13, layer 33.
-Excavations by Mary Oliver prior to building at Oakridge revealed a large site with pits, enclosure ditches, field boundaries and a well.
+ArchaeologySitefind / PotteryHMCMS:BWM1965.426.6Sitefind, Roman small one handled Samian flagon in Central Gaulish Lezoux ware, with reconstructed handle.
+The form is uncommon but is probably of Antoinine date of around mid 2nd century, found in Pit II.13, layer 32.
+Excavations by Mary Oliver in 1965 prior to building at Oakridge revealed a large site with pits, enclosure ditches, field boundaries and a well.
 Occupation may have been continuous from the early Iron Age to the 4th century AD.
 The early Roman well was excavated to its total depth of 26.67m (87'6'').
-The shaft contained all kinds of material suggesting a ritual backfilling for the feature as well as the dumping of rubbish.excavated Oakridge II Estate, Basingstoke, Hampshire, 1965, from Iron age to Roman periodsVisit Page
+The shaft contained all kinds of material suggesting a ritual backfilling for the feature as well as the dumping of rubbish.excavated Oakridge II Estate, Basingstoke, Hampshire.Visit Page